Skip to content

 If you have several files and want to pick a specific one, use --topo <path> flag.

-After a couple of seconds you will see the summary of the deployed nodes:
+In no time you will see the summary table with the deployed lab nodes.

 Connecting to the nodes#